mattduffy/exiftool/readme.md

 // Adding Tags to command to be extracted, in additon to those
 // specified in the shortcut.
 For example, extracting LensInfo,
-// FocalLength, ImageWidth and ImageHeight values (if present). let metadata4 = await exiftool.getMetadata( '', '', 'EXIF:LensInfo EXIF:FocalLength File:ImageWidth File:ImageHeight' )
+// FocalLength, ImageWidth and ImageHeight values (if present). let metadata4 = await exiftool.getMetadata( '', '', 'EXIF:LensInfo', 'EXIF:FocalLength', 'File:ImageWidth', 'File:ImageHeight' )

 // All three parameters can be used at once if desired. let metadata5 = await exiftool.getMetadata( '/path/to/a/different/image.jpg', 'ADifferentSavedShortcut', 'EXIF:LensInfo EXIF:FocalLength File:ImageWidth File:ImageHeight' )